GetMetaMap/metamap-mobile-examples/README.md

 # Mati mobile demo apps

 Hello, here is you can try our demo apps with implemented Mati SDK (by native or via Plugins).
-Plugins connected with native SDK's [Android](https://github.com/GetMati/mati-android-sdk). and [iOS](https://github.com/GetMati/mati-ios-sdk )., and they are a bridge  between our native SDK's and crossplatform framework.
+Plugins connected with native SDK's [Android](https://github.com/GetMati/mati-android-sdk) and [iOS](https://github.com/GetMati/mati-ios-sdk ), and plugins are a bridge between our native SDK's and crossplatform frameworks.

 ## React Native